dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 The model we are going to train will predict the next token given the previous *N* tokens.
 We will now create the examples we will use for training and evaluation by extracting word sequences from the provided texts.

+First, make an educated guess about the size of the context window *N* you are going to use.
+(You can go back later on and try out other values.)
+Any value of *N* greater than 0 should work for the purposes of this assignment.
+Intuitively, small context windows (e.g. *N*=1) makes the model more stupid but a bit more efficient in terms of time and memory.

 Go through the training and validation data and extract all sequences of *N*+1 tokens and map them to the corresponding integer values.
 Remember to use the special symbols when necessary:
 - the "unseen" symbol for tokens not in your vocabulary,
 - *N* "beginning" symbols before each paragraph,